PavPavv/MyJSCheatsheet/interview_EN/js_interview_middle.md

 So...
 What the heck?
 What is the difference between 'em?

 The difference between POST and PUT is that PUT requests are _idempotent_.
 That is, calling the same PUT request multiple times will always produce the same result.
 In contrast, calling a POST request repeatedly have side effects of creating the same resource multiple times.

+## 11. Understanding npm and Node Modules

+npm (Node Package Manager) is the default package manager for JavaScript's Node.js runtime environment.
+It serves several key purposes:

+1. Dependency Management: Helps you install, update, and manage third-party libraries your project needs
+2. Package Registry: Provides access to over a million open-source packages
+3. Script Running: Allows you to define and run project scripts

+When you run _npm i some-package_, you're not just installing _some-package_ - you're installing its entire **dependency tree**.

+1. Dependencies of dependencies: Webpack itself depends on many other packages (like terser for minification, lodash for utilities)
+2. Transitive dependencies: Those dependencies may have their own dependencies, and so on
+3. Version isolation: npm installs specific versions of each dependency to ensure compatibility

+Key points about node_modules:

+- The folder structure is flat by default (npm v3+), with some nesting for version conflicts
+- Each package maintains its own dependencies
+- The folder can get large because JavaScript packages tend to be small and modular

+This design allows for precise version control while handling complex dependency graphs in the JavaScript ecosystem.